Isachi25/Isachi25/README.md

 ### Hi there 👋 My name is Sharon Masiga

-👩💻 A passionate Software Engineering student at ALX-Africa, committed to honning my skills in the world of code.
-I am currently learning Javascript, and proficient in C, Python, SQL, HTML, and CSS languages.
-I enjoy crafting solutions and exploring the art of software development.
-My journey has also led me into the realm of DevOps, adding another layer to my technical expertise.
-Feel free to explore my repositories to see some of my projects and the exciting coding adventures I've embarked on.
-Let's connect and learn together!
+👩💻I'm a Software Engineering student at ALX-Africa, dedicated to mastering my skill set.
+Currently focusing on Javascript, I'm skilled in C, Python, SQL, HTML, and CSS.
+I love problem-solving and delving into software development.
+Exploring DevOps has broadened my technical skills.
+Check out my repositories for projects and coding adventures.
+Let's connect and grow together!

 - 🌍 I'm based in Nairobi, Kenya.
 - 🔭 I’m working on becoming a front-end developer.